taniokah/liarr2017/README.md

 https://www.elastic.co/

-If you want to check the version, just type 'curl --silent -XGET 'http://localhost:9200' 2>&1 | grep "number"', after Elasticsearch has been launced.
+If you want to check the version, just type 'curl --silent -XGET http://localhost:9200 2>&1 | grep "number"', after Elasticsearch has been launched.

-    $ curl --silent -XGET 'http://localhost:9200' 2>&1 | grep "number"
+    $ curl --silent -XGET http://localhost:9200 2>&1 | grep "number"
         "number" : "5.4.1",

 ### 2.3 Keras

+Keras is the Python deep learning library.
+Keras is compatible with: Python 2.7-3.5 now.
+Instalation is written in the following URL.

 https://keras.io/

+If you want to check the version, just type 'python -c "import keras; print keras.__version__"'.

+    $ python -c "import keras; print keras.__version__" Using TensorFlow backend.
+    2.0.4

 ### 2.4 Jupyter Notebook